espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Kinetic Pinnacle.md

 # Kinetic Pinnacle
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 No one can match the pace at which elements flow from you.
-You're permanently [[Quickened]].
+You're permanently [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]].
 You can use your extra action only to [[Channel Elements]], use a 1-action [[Elemental Blast]], or use a 1-action stance impulse.